Unknown Armies: System

 Unknown Armies uses a percentile dice system where checks are made by rolling two 10-sided dice, with one representing the "tens" and the other representing the "singles" digit (d100 for short).
-The game uses a 'roll-under' system, where the goal is to roll below the target number, rather than above as for games like Dungeons & Dragons.
+The game uses a 'roll-under' system, where the goal is to roll below the target number.
 Similarly, a roll of 1 is a critical success, while a roll of 00 (100) is a critical failure.

 Players can start off as mundanes, Avatars, or Adepts.
 The benefit of the latter two is that one finds themselves in tune with some mystic force, and are most likely clued in to the Occult Underground.
 An Avatar is a person that channels an "Archetype", a powerful and universal role in culture.
 Examples include the mystic hermaphrodite, the hunter, and the demagogue.
 Adepts have spells related to certain obsessions, and must power themselves with related activities.
 However, playing mundanes also has its advantages as one can spend their points on aspects other than an Avatar's or Adept's power.

 Each character's statistics are split into 4 main categories: